syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Localization.md

 ---
 layout: post
-title: SfDataForm Localization
+title: Localization in SfDataForm
-description: Describes how to localize the SfDataForm display attribute values and validation attribute error messages based on culture.
+description: Describes how to localize the SfDataForm display text and error messages based on culture.
 platform: xamarin
 control: SfDataForm
 documentation: ug